Reparse-dev/noctus-obsidian-theme/README.md

 - [Excalidraw Plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) (Currently only removes the Excalidraw welcome)

 ### How to make Theme Snippets

+> Not done yet, might be subject to heavy changes and many variables are yet to be set up.

 Every color in this theme is split into multiple variables, like this: